-Prerequisite: Art 115 and 116

-Focus on and refinement of the skills necessary for visual awareness.
+Prerequisite: Art 115 and 116 Lecture: 2 hours per week and Laboratory: 5 hours per week Focus on and refinement of the skills necessary for visual awareness.
 This course is designed to serve as a stimulating creative outlet for new, experimental technical processes.